Jinx!!!

-Jinx!!! is a 2013 Japanese romantic comedy film starring T-ara's Park Hyomin, Kento Yamazaki and Kurumi Shimizu.
-It was the first Japanese film starring a South Korean Idol.
+is a 2013 Japanese romantic comedy film starring T-ara's Park Hyomin, Kento Yamazaki and Kurumi Shimizu.
+It was the first Japanese film to feature a South Korean Idol in a leading role.
+The film premiered at the 26th Tokyo International Film Festival, on October 20, 2013, becoming the first Japanese movie starring a foreign actress to achieve this honor.
+Additionally, It was nominated at the 14th Nippon Connection Film Festival in Frankfurt, Germany.
+The film's appeal extended across East Asia, with pre-sales to South Korea, Hong Kong, and Taiwan.

-Sypnosis
+In 2015, Jinx!!! was selected as part of the English association "Japan Foundation Touring Film Programme" during 12th edition and was screened in various cities across the United Kingdom, including London, Belfast (Northern Ireland), Derby, Birmingham, Nottingham, Kendal, and Cumbria.

+Synopsis

 Ji-ho is a Korean girl who has lost her boyfriend in an accident.
 To get over her pain, she decides to travel to Japan as an exchange student at a university.
-There, she meets Kaede, a shy and lonely girl who doesn't treat her very well at first.
+There, she meets Kaede, a shy and lonely girl who doesn't initially treat her very well.
 Kaede has been in love with Yusuke for a long time, who also feels the same way about her.
-However, neither of them had the courage to confess.
+However, neither of them dared to confess.
 Ji-ho, immediately realizes this and wants to help them, using Korean methods, to achieve her goal of uniting them as a couple.